BMo-design/scrollGallery/README.md

 Current, it only works with images in landscape mode.
 If you want to use pictures in portrait mode, you can use a landscape png with transparent background.

 New feature!!!
 AUTO SCROLL, now you can set the option 'autoScroll':true and the thumbs will scroll automatically.
+The ScrollGallery now is also available as Wordpress Plugin! (http://wordpress.org/extend/plugins/nextgen-scrollgallery/)

 Syntax
 ----------